Thank you for reading our post, please rate this article at the end.

 How can you tell a casting rod from a spinning rod?

-Reel type – A casting rod requires a baitcasting reel, the kind that looks like a small winch mounted to the rod.
-Spinning rods take an underslung, open-faced spinning reel that has a revolving bail to wind the line.
+Reel type—A casting rod requires a baitcasting reel that looks like a small winch mounted to the rod.
+Spinning rods take an underslung, open-faced spinning reel with a revolving bail to wind the line.

 What should I look for when buying a fishing rod?